koustavchandra/gwforge/docs/source/noise.md

 # Simulating the detector noise

-GWForge (at the moment) can generate a realisation of coloured Gaussian noise from a power spectral density and it also generate strain data without any noise at all.
+GWForge (at the moment) can generate a realisation of coloured Gaussian noise from a power spectral density, and it also generates strain data without any noise at all.

-For example, here is a noise configurattion file for XG detectors:
+For example, here is a noise configuration file for XG detectors:
 ```ini
 [IFOS]
 detectors = ['CE20', 'CE40', 'ET']